daheeChung98/robust-regression-comparison/README.md

 - Huber Regression showed improved robustness compared with classical least-squares methods, although its advantage was less pronounced than under response contamination.
 - Coefficient stability provided additional insight beyond predictive accuracy, highlighting the importance of examining parameter estimates when evaluating regression robustness.

+### Heavy-tailed Noise Results

+Heavy-tailed noise was generated using a Student's t distribution (df = 3), replacing the Gaussian error assumption with a more realistic non-normal error distribution.

+Key observations:

+- OLS experienced noticeable degradation due to the increased frequency of large residuals.
+- Ridge and LASSO remained sensitive because both optimize squared-error loss.
+- Huber Regression consistently produced the most stable coefficients and competitive prediction performance.
+- The experiment demonstrates that robust loss functions remain effective even when abnormal observations arise from the underlying error distribution rather than isolated outliers.

+## Key Findings

+Across all experiments, several consistent patterns emerged.

+- On clean benchmark data, all four regression methods achieved comparable predictive performance.
+- Response contamination revealed the largest advantage of Huber Regression, which maintained stable prediction accuracy despite increasing levels of abnormal observations.
+- Feature contamination primarily affected coefficient estimates rather than prediction accuracy, highlighting the importance of parameter stability.
+- Heavy-tailed noise demonstrated that robust loss functions remain beneficial even when abnormal observations arise naturally from non-Gaussian error distributions.

+Overall, this benchmark suggests that evaluating regression models solely on clean datasets may underestimate the practical value of robust regression methods.

 ### Model Performance

 Evaluation results are available in